Registering an international trademark

 Just like a Caribbean Netherlands registration, an international registration is valid for a period of ten years, renewable at the end of each registration period for a further ten-year period.

-The renewal form can be submitted directly to WIPO.
+The renewal can be submitted directly to WIPO via eMadrid.

 Modifying data in the register

 You can have changes entered in the international register, just as you can in the Caribbean Netherlands register.
-Modifications can be submitted directly to WIPO by completing a request form.
+Modifications can be submitted directly to WIPO by using the online tools on eMadrid.

 If you wish to submit one or more changes and also designate additional countries, we recommend that you contact the Information Centre, as in such cases, the order of submission is crucial to acceptance of your application.